Hannah Arendt: Freiburg and Heidelberg (1926–1929)

 After a year at Marburg, Arendt spent a semester at Freiburg, attending the lectures of Husserl.
-In 1926 she moved to the University of Heidelberg, completing her dissertation in 1929 under Karl Jaspers.
+In 1926 she moved to the University of Heidelberg, completing her dissertation in 1928 under Karl Jaspers.
+She received her Ph.D. summa cum laude that year.
 Jaspers, a friend of Heidegger, was the other leading figure of the then-new and revolutionary Existenzphilosophie.
 Her thesis was entitled Der Liebesbegriff bei Augustin: Versuch einer philosophischen Interpretation (On the concept of love in the thought of Saint Augustine: Attempt at a philosophical interpretation).
 She remained a lifelong friend of Jaspers and his wife, Gertrud Mayer, developing a deep intellectual relationship with him.
 At Heidelberg, her circle of friends included Hans Jonas, who had also moved from Marburg to study Augustine, working on his Augustin und das paulinische Freiheitsproblem.
 Ein philosophischer Beitrag zur Genesis der christlich-abendländischen Freiheitsidee (1930), (Note: Augustin and the Pauline freedom problem.
 A philosophical contribution to the genesis of the Christian-Western idea of freedom) and also a group of three young philosophers: Karl Frankenstein, Erich Neumann and Erwin Loewenson.
 Other friends and students of Jaspers were the linguists Benno von Wiese and Hugo Friedrich (seen with Hannah, below), with whom she attended lectures by Friedrich Gundolf at Jaspers' suggestion and who kindled in her an interest in German Romanticism.
 She also became reacquainted, at a lecture, with Kurt Blumenfeld, who introduced her to Jewish politics.
 At Heidelberg, she lived in the old town (Altstadt) near the castle, at Schlossberg 16.
 The house was demolished in the 1960s, but the one remaining wall bears a plaque commemorating her time there.
 At Heidelberg, Arendt met a number of Japanese students including Kitayama Junyu who translated her into Japanese in 1930.